phpMussel/SigTool/README.md

 ## SigTool.
-Using main.cvd and daily.cvd from ClamAV, generates signatures for phpMussel.
+Generates signatures for phpMussel using main.cvd and daily.cvd from ClamAV.

 -- todo --